sermant-io/Sermant-website/docs/en/document/plugin/service-registry.md

 ## Operation and Result Verification

-The following is an example of the dubbo-registry-demo project to demonstrate how to register to ServiceComb using the service registry plugin.
+Take the dubbo scenario as an example to demonstrate the dual registration capability of the service registration plug-in.

 ### Preparations